Using the right tools for the job

 I’m really fortunate that I get to work with dozens of businesses and have lots of variety in my role.
-As I’m working on site with so many clients each week, and in and out of their businesses, I pick up on a lot of things that go on, particularly things that affect morale.
-I rarely hear people complain about not being paid enough but one of the common phrases I do here is not having the tools to do the job.
+As I’m working on site with so many clients each week, I’m in and out of their businesses.
+I pick up on a lot of things that go on, particularly things that affect morale.
+I rarely hear people complain about not being paid enough.
+However, one of the common phrases I do here is not having or using the right tools for the job.

-This reminds me of a question that used to get asked in the annual staff satisfaction survey – do you have the right tools to do your job?
+This also reminds me of a question that used to get asked in the annual staff satisfaction survey.
+Do you have the right tools to do your job?

-From my experience, it’s the little things that cause the frustrations and when you add them all up, this leads to disengagement and low morale.
+From my experience, it’s the little things that cause the frustrations.
+When you add them all up, this leads to disengagement and low morale.

-I was out seeing a prospective client the other week – they had modern offices, really good equipment, lots of room, a stunning kitchen bar/breakout area for their staff and also a pool table.
+Furthermore, I was out seeing a prospective client the other week – they had modern offices, really good equipment, lots of room, a stunning kitchen bar/breakout area for their staff.
+They also had a pool table.
 First impressions were positive, and as an employee it must feel a great place to work.

 What Does it Mean to Make Sure Employees are Properly Equipped?

-Giving your staff the tools they need to do their job is about more than just making sure they have desk space and a working telephone – it’s about making sure they have every relevant resource their job role requires, and making sure that all of these resources are in good, working order and within easy reach.
+Giving your staff the tools they need to do their job is about more than just making sure they have desk space and a working telephone.
+It’s about making sure they have every relevant resource their job role requires.
+It is also making sure that all of these resources are in good, working order and within easy reach.

 For example, an outbound sales executive might have a desk and a working telephone.
 But what if their leads are so poor that they’re spending half of their day struggling to find a decision maker to speak to?

-OK, so you might argue that it’s their job to separate the wheat from the chaff – and you might even be right.
-But put yourself in their shoes - are they likely to be highly motivated when they’re spending half of their day entering “wrong number” into data records?
+OK, so you might argue that it’s their job to separate the wheat from the chaff.
+You might even be right.
+But put yourself in their shoes – are they likely to be highly motivated when they’re spending half of their day entering “wrong number” into data records?.

 Why not review the resources you are providing?

-If you’re struggling to motivate your staff, or feel you’re not getting the best out of them, then stop what you’re doing and take some time out to identify exactly what each de-motivated person needs to do their job effectively and happily.
-You don’t need to carry out a survey or engage an HR Consultant to find out (although we’d be happy to do so!!), why not take some time and ask them?
+If you’re struggling to motivate your staff, then stop what you’re doing and take some time out to look at this.
+Identify exactly what each de-motivated person needs to do their job effectively and happily.
+You don’t need to carry out a survey or engage an HR Consultant to find out. (although we’d be happy to do so!!).
+Why not take some time and ask them?

 If there’s something missing that you can resolve, then you might be able to sort out some of the motivation issues and improve morale.

-Let me know what you think – what are you doing in your business to give your employees the tools to do their jobs?
+Let me know what you think of our theory os using the right tools for the job.
+What are you doing in your business to give your employees the tools to do their jobs?